rohan-paul/Pandas-DataScience_MachineLearning-Exercises/conda/managing-environment-conda.md

 `jupyter labextension install @jupyterlab/debugger`

+---

+### Activating my new environment

+`conda activate` and `conda deactivate` only work on conda 4.6 and later versions.
+For conda versions prior to 4.6, run:

+Windows: `activate` or `deactivate`

+Linux and macOS: `source activate` or `source deactivate`

+### Connecting my new environment with Jupyter

+If you want Jupyter notebooks to see your new environment, you need a couple of extra instructions.
+Jupyter sees the different environments as different kernels.
+Once we create a new environment, we need to tell Jupyter that it is there:

+# Note you'll want to do this in the new environment.

+# First we will need the ipykernel package

+**`(test_env) $ conda install ipykernel`**

+# This tells jupyter to take the current environment (test_env)

+# and make a "kernel" option named "test kernel" in the

+# kernel menu

+**`(test_env) $ python -m ipykernel install --user --name myenv --display-name "test kernel"`**

+---

 ### To delete or remove the environment, type the following in your terminal:

 `conda remove --name env_name --all`

+---

 #### I installed several conda packages in `/usr/local/pkgs`, and created a new environment with `conda create --name env1`.
 Will this environment by default include all the packages in `/usr/local/pkgs`, or will it include only the packages that are shipped by default with conda?